-You simply need to change the string when it runs out as long as it is feeding properly and in good operating order.
-String that has been exposed to the elements for an extended period of time can become brittle and must be replaced.
+It would help if you simply changed the string when it runs out as long as it is feeding properly and in good operating order.
+A string that has been exposed to the elements for an extended period can become brittle and must be replaced.

 What is the distinction between trimmer and weed eater string?

-There is no difference between trimmer line and weed eater string, despite their various names.
-The product are known as weed eaters in some quarters and weed trimmers in others, but they are all the same.
+Despite their various names, there is no difference between trimmer line and weed eater string.
+The products are known as weed eaters in some quarters and trimmers in others, but they are all the same.

 Is a thicker trimmer line preferable?

-Depending on the type of vegetation, a thicker trimmer line may be a preferable alternative because it is more robust and adaptable for heavy brush and weeds.
+Depending on the vegetation type, a thicker trimmer line may be a preferable alternative because it is more robust and adaptable for heavy brush and weeds.

 The thick line’s basic idea is that it packs a more strong punch.